iCyanCorporation/opendata/README.md

 This script will:

 - Read supported country codes from `config/countries.yaml`
-- Discover all topic folders and matching YAML configuration files
+- Discover all topic folders and matching YAML configuration files (`topics/<topic>/<countryCode>/index.yaml`)
-- Run the appropriate crawler based on the source type specified in the YAML file
+- Process data sources defined in each configuration file
 - Write output to `data/{topic}/{yyyy}/{mm}/{dd}/{countryCode}.csv`
+- Generate a status log file in the root folder (`crawl_status_log.md`)

 ### 🧪 Run Tests

 ```bash
 pytest tests/
 ```

+## 📊 Crawl Status Monitoring

+The project maintains a crawl status log file `crawl_status_log.md` in the root directory, which is automatically generated every time the data collection scripts are run.
+This file provides information about:

+- Which topics and countries were successfully crawled
+- Any errors or issues encountered during the crawling process
+- Timestamps for the most recent data updates

+This makes it easy to monitor the health of the data pipeline and identify any issues that need attention.

 ---